CloudGeometry/cg-devx-core/platform/terraform/modules/cloud_aws/README.md

 - [Well-Architected Framework](https://wa.aws.amazon.com/index.en.html)
 - [EKS best practices](https://github.com/aws/aws-eks-best-practices)

-CGDevX is designed to use this module internally, but you can use it directly to deploy a K8s cluster.
+CG DevX is designed to use this module internally, but you can use it directly to deploy a K8s cluster.

 ## Adding and testing your changes

-To be able to contribute and rung this module you should follow simple steps described below.
+To be able to contribute and rung this module, you should follow the simple steps described below.

 ### Prerequisites